 Produce, non-refrigerated:

-garlic (A single head typically has 11) (5 cloves for lentil soup + 7 cloves for noodle soup = 12 cloves, or 1 head)
+garlic (A single head typically has 11) (2/day x 3.5 cloves for pasta fresca & noodle soup =7 cloves, 5 cloves needed)

-watermelon, organic pears, organic peaches, organic nectarines, or organic cherries (10.5 x 1/2c. servings/pieces)
+watermelon, organic pears, organic peaches, organic nectarines, organic grapes, or organic cherries (10.5 x 1/2c. servings/pieces)

 Refrigerated: